-- (d) "NM0179: Waste Gas and/or Waste Heat Utilization for 'Process Steam' generation or 'Process Steam and Power'" prepared by Tata Steel. - 18.
-The consolidated baseline and monitoring methodology also uses some elements of the following proposed new methodologies: - (a) "NM0155-rev: Baseline and monitoring methodology for waste gas and/or heat utilisation" prepared by Reliance Industries Limited; - (b) "NM0192-rev: Baseline and Monitoring Methodology for the recovery and utilization of waste gas in refinery facilities" submitted by EcoSecurities Netherlands B.V. and YPF S.A. - 19.
-This methodology also refers to the latest approved versions of the following tools: - (a) "Tool to calculate the emission factor for an electricity system"; - (b) "Tool for the demonstration and assessment of additionality"; - (c) "Tool to determine the baseline efficiency of thermal or electric energy generation systems"; - (d) "Tool to determine the remaining lifetime of equipment"; - (e) "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - (f) "Tool to calculate baseline, project and/or leakage emissions from electricity consumption". - 20.
-For more information regarding the proposals and the tools, as well as their consideration by the Executive Board (hereinafter referred to as the Board) of the clean development mechanism Executive Board please refer to http://cdm.unfccc.int/goto/MPappmeth.
+- 24. The consolidated baseline and monitoring methodology also uses some elements of the following proposed new methodologies: - (a) "NM0155-rev: Baseline and monitoring methodology for waste gas and/or heat utilisation" prepared by Reliance Industries Limited; - (b) "NM0192-rev: Baseline and Monitoring Methodology for the recovery and utilization of waste gas in refinery facilities" submitted by EcoSecurities Netherlands B.V. and YPF S.A. - 25.
+This methodology also refers to the latest approved versions of the following tools: - (a) "Tool to calculate the emission factor for an electricity system"; - (b) "Tool for the demonstration and assessment of additionality"; - (c) "Tool to determine the baseline efficiency of thermal or electric energy generation systems"; - (d) "Tool to determine the remaining lifetime of equipment"; - (e) "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion"; - (f) "Tool to calculate baseline, project and/or leakage emissions from electricity consumption". - 26.
+For more information regarding the proposals and the tools, as well as their consideration by the Executive Board (hereinafter referred to as the Board) of the clean development mechanism please refer to http://cdm.unfccc.int/goto/MPappmeth.